Gardebataillon: Uniform

 Their uniform is very similar to the uniform of the German Wachbataillon.
 The soldiers of the Guard are distinguished by their red beret, and their white collar.
-Apart from the beret, the battalion's uniform also includes a ceremonial helmet, with the Coat of arms of Austria on the front.
+Apart from the beret, the battalion's uniform also includes a ceremonial helmet, with the coat of arms of Austria on the front.

 Purpose

 Its tasks include the protection of federal buildings such as the Hofburg Imperial Palace and the Federal Chancellery.
 The battalion also provides Guards of Honour to carry out representative duties (such as accreditations of ambassadors, welcoming ceremonies, and parades).
-Of these, the seniormost task is to provide honours for high ranking high ranking national & foreign dignitaries during events of importance.
+Of these, the seniormost task is to provide honours for high ranking national & foreign dignitaries during events of importance.
 The deliverable for this task is the battalion's two honor Guard companies.
 The detached companies perform their respective public duties in Vienna, the national capital.
 It also appears during repatriation ceremonies for fallen soldiers returning from combat.

 Gardemusik Wien

 The Gardemusik Wien (Guards Band Vienna) is one of the nine military bands in Austria and is the official regimental band of the Gardebataillon.
 It was formed after the Austrian State Treaty came into effect, the band was formed from the band of the Austria border guard department.
 It consists of 60 military musicians.
 It regularly provides musical accompaniment to the rest of the battalion.
 The unit always composes a new military march during a presidential inauguration in honor of the elected President of Austria (e.g. Alexander Van der Bellen in 2017.).
 The current commander of the Band is Bernhard Heher.